Channels Overview

 Overview

 Channels let you connect external messaging platforms to your agent.
-Instead of opening the Communa dashboard, you can send a message directly on Telegram (with more platforms coming soon) and receive responses from your agent in real time.
+Instead of opening the Communa dashboard, you can send a message directly on Telegram or WhatsApp and receive responses from your agent in real time.

 Your agent has access to all the same tools, skills, credentials, and context it has in the dashboard.
 It's the same agent, just reachable from a different surface.